MarcDiethelm/xtc/README.md

 - View (`/frontend/views`): A view typically corresponds to an individual page with an URL.
 This is where you include any modules specific to the page.

+Modules can also define multiple templates for their markup.

 ### Terrific Folder: Order matters
 A simple but important concept is to understand how the default folders in /terrific are included.
 Any files you throw in there are included and executed like so: